 Question: When can I expect immunity after receiving the COVID-19 vaccine?

-Answer: After the second dose, it takes about two weeks for your body to build up protection, so it’s about 6 weeks total from the first vaccine dose to when you should be fully protected.
-It is important to continue to wear a mask, stay 6 feet from others, wash your hands, and follow other public health recommendations.
+Answer: After the second dose of Moderna or Pfizer, it takes about two weeks for your body to build up protection, so it’s about 6 weeks total from the first vaccine dose to when you should be fully protected.
+After the first and only dose for Johnson & Johnson it takes 28 days after the vaccination for your body to build up protection against COVID-19.

-Even after those 6 weeks, we know these vaccines are good at preventing people from getting sick, but we don’t have enough data yet to say whether someone who was vaccinated may still spread the disease to others if they get infected with COVID-19.
-This is another reason why we can’t stop wearing masks or social distancing yet.
-After 6 weeks, you should continue to follow workplace or schools guidance, including guidance related to wearing personal protection equipment (PPE), like masks and/or face shields, getting tested for COVID-19, and quarantine and isolation requirements.
+Although, vaccines are good at preventing people from getting sick, but we don’t have enough data yet to say whether someone who was vaccinated may still spread the disease to others if they get infected with COVID-19.
+You should continue to follow workplace or schools guidance, including guidance related to wearing personal protection equipment (PPE), like masks and/or face shields, getting tested for COVID-19, and quarantine and isolation requirements.